Fortress-owned Intrawest Resorts files to go public

+* Amber Capital reiterates won't tender shares in Parmalat despite Lactalis raising buyout offer price to 3 euros a share

-Mountain resort operator Intrawest Resorts Holdings, owned by private equity firm Fortress Investment Group LLC (FIG.N), filed with U.S. regulators to raise up to $100 million in an initial public offering of common stock.
+Nov 12 Mountain resort operator Intrawest Resorts Holdings, owned by private equity firm Fortress Investment Group LLC, filed with U.S. regulators to raise up to $100 million in an initial public offering of common stock.

 The owner of Canadian Mountain Holidays, the largest heli-skiing adventure operator in the world, was taken private by Fortress in 2006 for about $2.8 billion, including debt.